 As Laura Carstensen, director of the Stanford Center on Longevity, writes in “A Long Bright Future,” over time “our attention shifts towards savoring the time that is left,” and we focus on “a smaller set of goals and a highly selected group of loved ones.”

 Maintaining a marriage is a good strategy, too.
-New research is in that marriage increases happiness at all ages, and you double the effect if your spouse is also your best friend.
+Research shows that marriage increases happiness at all ages, and you double the effect if your spouse is also your best friend.
 Marriages may get better over time, if they last, says Carstensen, with older couples reporting fewer quarrels.

 Janet O’Dell, RN